As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases.

 What Smoker Should I Use?

-There are many different types of smokers (see our in-depth guide on fish smokers) available but try to consider the amount you are smoking.
+There are many different types of smokers (see our in-depth fish smoker buyer’s guide) available but try to consider the amount you are smoking.
 When I was a kid, we smoked so much salmon and trout, we had to make our smoker out of a refrigerator by adding a burner unit and gutting the inside.

 Regarding cost, you do not have to break the bank to have a good smoker.
-For a first smoker, remember that most can hold quite a bit of fish, so a large smoker may not be necessary.
+Remember that most can hold quite a bit of fish for a first smoker, so a large smoker may not be necessary.

 In recent years, I have not smoked as much fish because I am in Montana and my usual quarry is rainbow trout (which are much smaller).
 But one simple smoker that I have always enjoyed is the Little Chief brand.
 These are simple insulated metal-cased smokers that are affordable and work very well.
 Because of its cheaper cost, Little Chief smokers make great first-time smokers.

-My father uses a Traeger that he is quite fond of, but it can be more expensive for pellets rather than chips.
+My father likes smoking salmon on a Traeger that he is quite fond of, but it can be more expensive for pellets rather than chips.
 With barbeque smokers, you will not get the deep smoked flavor that you can achieve with an authentic smoker.

 Consider the elements when choosing as well, Little Chief smokers hold out better outside than electric smokers for example.
-However, there are many particularly good brands of electric smokers that can be used on a covered porch.
+However, many particularly good brands of electric smokers can be used on a covered porch.